 Assessment rationale/justification

-This species has a very small breeding population in the UAE, which might qualify it for listing as Critically Endangered.
-However, the population is increasing, and the potential for immigration from outside the UAE remains very high.
-Therefore, the species's status has undergone a regional adjustment; down one category and is thus listed as Endangered at the national level, as the evidence for increase is not yet in place.
+This species has a very small breeding population in the UAE, which qualifies it for listing as Critically Endangered.
+However, there is high potential for immigration, which is unlikely to decrease.
+Therefore, the species's status has undergone a regional adjustment down one category and is listed as Endangered at the national level.
+Whilst the population trend in the UAE is not known, it is a difficult species to survey for.

 Year assessed